 5-HTP is not in food.
 Your body makes 5-HTP from tryptophan, another amino acid.
 While tryptophan is in many foods, eating more of these foods doesn't seem to have much effect on 5-HTP levels.

 What are the risks?

 Tell your doctor about any supplements you’re taking, even if they’re natural.
 That way, your doctor can check on any potential side effects or interactions with medications.

 - Side effects.
 5-HTP supplements may cause cramping, heartburn, gas, diarrhea, irregular heartbeats, rash, and loss of appetite.

 - Risks.
 Contaminated 5-HTP supplements led to dangerous side effects in the past.
 Some people have developed a life-threatening neurological condition after taking 5-HTP supplements.
 These supplements may have been contaminated.
-5-HTP may cause seizures in people with Down syndrome.
 Children and women who are pregnant or breastfeeding should not take these supplements.

 - Interactions.
 Don't use 5-HTP supplements if you take antidepressants.
 It could cause a serious interaction.
 Check with a doctor first if you take any other drugs, especially cough medicines, painkillers, or treatments for Parkinson's disease.

 The U.S. Food and Drug Administration (FDA) does regulate dietary supplements;however, they use different regulations than they do for foods or drugs.
 It is up to the manufacturer to ensure the safety and correct labeling of the supplement.